Are these fancy Japanese toilets more sanitary? You bet your butt they are. Here’s why every man should own one.

 Yes.
 Let’s just come right out and say it.
 Bidets are cleaner for your bum.
 Much cleaner.

-No, you won’t find studies on this.
-(Do they even exist?)
-It’s just common sense.
-How could they not be more sanitary?
+No, you probably won’t find studies on this.
+I looked, and I’m not sure they actually exist.
+But it’s just common sense.
+I mean, how could they not be?

 Think about it.
 Trying to clean your rear without water is like trying to clean chocolate ice cream off the kitchen floor without a mop.
 You can wipe and wipe, but you’ll always leave a mark.